sureshdharisi/rewards_calculator/rewards-calculator-parent/README.md

 ### reward-points-store

-This micro service will be used to create reqard points configuration data.
+This micro service will be used to create reward points configuration data.

 ### customer-transactions